oiax/tgweb/README.md

 ### Generating a link list to articles

-The `<tg-links>` element can be used to embed links to articles in any template (page, layout, component, article).
+The `<tg:links>` element can be used to embed links to articles in any template (page, layout, component, article).

 ```html